Table of Contents

 - Pour a little lime juice or agave onto a small plate.
 Dip the rim of each glass into it to lightly coat.

-- Place the desiccated coconut flakes on a separate plate, then dip each rim into the coconut until coated.1 tablespoon Desiccated coconut flakes
+- Place the desiccated coconut flakes on a separate plate, then dip each rim into the coconut until coated.1 tablespoon desiccated coconut flakes

-- Carefully add ice to each glass.4 Ice cubes
+- Carefully add ice to each glass.4 ice cubes

 - Pour the margarita mixture into the prepared glasses.

-- Garnish each glass with a lime wedge and serve.2 Lime wedges
+- Garnish each glass with a lime wedge and serve.2 lime wedges

 Notes